Chief Veterinary Officer, Chief Food Safety Officer, Chief Plant Health Officer and Chief Science Operating Officer

 As the CVO and the OIE Delegate, Dr. Komal leads Canada's efforts to effectively manage current and emerging disease threats in order to protect animal and human health, and to maintain international trust in Canada's inspection and certification systems in support of market access.

 As the OIE Delegate, Dr. Komal represents Canada on the international stage, and plays an integral role in Canada's participation in the OIE's standard setting process for the development and adoption of animal health standards and guidelines.
 It is his role to ensure that the standards are appropriately and consistently implemented in Canada, and he is responsible for notifying the OIE of reportable animal disease occurrences in Canada.

 Chief Food Safety Officer for Canada

-In February 2017, Ms. Jordan was asked to take on the additional role of Chief Food Safety Officer for Canada.
-The Chief Food Safety Officer plays a key role in ensuring food safety activities benefit from the latest science and continue to contribute to the health of Canadians and Canada's economy.
+In 2017, Ms. Lamondin was asked to take on the additional role of Chief Food Safety Officer of Canada.
+The Chief Food Safety Officer plays a key role in the development of policies, regulations and program design related to preventing and responding to food safety risks.

 Chief Plant Health Officer

-Ms. Blair is also the CFIA's lead plant protection representative internationally.
-This work involves bilateral negotiations with key trading partners to improve market access opportunities, and representing Canada at the International Plant Protection Convention, the North American Plant Protection Organization, and other international venues.
+Dr. Anderson is also the CFIA's lead plant protection representative internationally.
+This work involves bilateral negotiations with key trading partners to improve market access opportunities, and representing Canada at the International Plant Protection Convention, the North American Plant Protection Organization and other international venues.